Luke Maile Player Props: Reds vs. Marlins

 - Maile is hitting .244 with nine doubles, four home runs and seven walks.

+- Maile has picked up a hit in 44.7% of his 47 games this year, with multiple hits in 14.9% of those games.

-- Looking at the 47 games he has played this season, he's hit a home run in four of them (8.5%), and in 3.1% of his trips to the plate.
+- Looking at the 47 games he has played this year, he's hit a home run in four of them (8.5%), and in 3.1% of his trips to the dish.

-- Maile has driven in a run in eight games this season (17.0%), including six games with more than one RBI (12.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Maile has had at least one RBI in 17.0% of his games this year (eight of 47), with two or more RBI six times (12.8%).
+He has also accounted for three or more of his team's runs in one contest.

 - He has scored in 11 games this season (23.4%), but has had no multi-run games.